utkarshcmu/grafana.org/content/blog/2018-07-03-the-state-of-tsdb.md

-description = "Conference Panel - The State of TSDB" categories = ["Video", "Grafana", "GrafanaCon", "Talks"] draft = true
+description = "Conference Panel - The State of TSDB" categories = ["Video", "Grafana", "GrafanaCon", "Talks"] draft = true excerpt = "At GrafanaCon EU, we gathered representatives of the Graphite, Prometheus, InfluxDB, and Timescale projects in the hopes of starting a spirited conversation about the current state of Time Series Databases.
+They didn’t disappoint!"
 +++

 ![GrafanaCon TSDB Panel](/assets/img/blog/tsdb_panel.jpg)